Review for the LGBT Greek documentary 'Lesvia' by Tzeli Hatjidimitriou.

 From the late 70s and the 'beach occupation' phase (the first seaside lodgings were made of bamboo huts) to the 90s commodification and gentrification phase (the first women-only hotels and bars appeared) to a quite different stage in the early 2010s (new generations into the more isolated digital phase), the film navigates painstakingly (even if sometimes too languishingly) the route the Lesbos' lesbian community had to navigate in more than one incarnation.

 'Lesvia' has the usual homophobic voices included, yet couched in the modern terms of 'be who you are, just don't make us feel bothered'.
-Still, there is a subtle co-habitation between the Lesvos villagers and the lesbian community, which has progressed from tourists to 'pervert customers' to land buyers in the early 21st century.
-Hatjidimitriou sufficiently presents these discordant voices (which historically have ranged from visible aggression and sex harassment to fears of a "lesbian invasion").
+Still, there is a subtle cohabitation between the Lesvos villagers and the lesbian community, which has progressed from tourists to 'pervert customers' to land buyers in the early 21st century.
+Hatjidimitriou sufficiently presents these discordant voices (which historically have ranged from visible aggression and sexual harassment to fears of a "lesbian invasion").
 Her rich tapestry of voices makes the film more inclusive and less judgmental; her use of both archival (personal videos and photos taken) and present-day photography settles the field between the analog and the digital era.

 Vassilis Kroustallis